-All in-kind contributions and approved expenditures are contributions to the candidate and becomes expenditures in the same reporting period.
+All in-kind contributions and approved expenditures are contributions to the candidate and result in matching expenditures in the same reporting period.

-In-kind contributions and approved expenditures must be categorized as a campaign expenditure or a noncampaign disbursement at the time the in-kind contribution is received or the approved expenditure is made.
+The use of each in-kind contribution and approved expenditure must be categorized and recorded as a campaign expenditure or a noncampaign disbursement at the time the in-kind contribution is received or the approved expenditure is made.